wengwz/Xilinx-XDMA-Host-Software/README.md

 ```

 ## Related Links
-The implementation of this repo refers to codes in the following links.
+The implementation of this repo refers to source codes in the following links.
 And you can visit them to find more tutorials or guides about how to use Xilinx XDMA IP.
 - Xilinx-FPGA-PCIe-XDMA-Tutorial: https://github.com/WangXuan95/Xilinx-FPGA-PCIe-XDMA-Tutorial/tree/main
 - dma_ip_drivers: https://github.com/Xilinx/dma_ip_drivers